 - External Flash board types like C3F and SSF will run XMMC memory model programs from Flash memory. - C3F: C3F XMMC programs are stored in the on board 1MB SPI Flash.
-C3F is a variant of the C3 board type that uses all of cache for program code (the C3 type splits cache between Flash and SRAM storage and is less efficient). - SSF: SSF is the SpinSocket-Flash board type that uses 2 Winbond W25Q\ QuadSPI parts for storing and running XMMC memory model code in.
+C3F is a variant of the C3 board type that uses all of cache between Flash and SRAM storage and is less efficient). - SSF: SSF is the SpinSocket-Flash board type that uses 2 Winbond W25Q QuadSPI parts for storing and running XMMC memory model code in.
 This is the fastest practical external memory solution available for propeller because of low cost (< \$0.75 per MB), low pin count (10 pins for byte-wide solution), high density (up to 32MB), and high performance.